 Type: Farm Stay, Featured Holiday Cottages, Internet | WiFi, Near Beach, Near Pub, Pet Friendly, Real Fire

 Stabal-Ednyfed is a luxury holiday cottage with sea views in Criccieth, North Wales.
-The cottage has an enormous kitchen, a beautiful lounge and three spacious bedrooms.
+Based on a working farm, the cottage has an enormous kitchen, a beautiful lounge and three spacious bedrooms.
 When you add the location and panoramic views to the mix, the cottage really is the perfect holiday getaway.

 There’s an immediate wow factor as you step into the kitchen.
 An enormous space with high vaulted ceilings and big French doors looking down across the fields towards the sea.
 Sleek kitchen units sit atop slate floor tiles gently warmed by the under floor heating system whilst a central island with granite work top provides plenty of space for the family to gather at meal times.